-3.6 SOIL WATER AND AIR
+3.7 SOIL WATER AND AIR

-- 3.6.1 There are 7 sites of regional geological importance within the District covering an area of 249 hectares. - 3.6.2 The amount of household waste generated per person in South Derbyshire has increased slightly since 2000/01 rising from 440kg per head to 496kg per head in 2013/14.
+- 3.7.1 Soil quality varies across the District.
+There is no grade 1 agricultural land in South Derbyshire, although significant areas of grade 2 agricultural land lie within the Trent Valley (mainly to the south of the river between Melbourne and Burton) and around Drakelow, Walton on Trent and Cauldwell), as well around the southern villages of Overseal, Netherseal and Lullington).
+Around swadlincote land is generally classified as being unsuitable for agriculture or is mainly Grade 4 of the Agricultural land classification.
+Away from these areas most land is of average quality being grade 3a or 3b (Grade 3a falling within the Government's definition of Best and Most Versatile land).
+During the Plan period greenfield land losses associated with new development will be in the region of 470ha.
+A further 30-40ha is likely to be lost to accommodate further development proposed in the Part 2 Local Plan, these will mainly be on agricultural land on the edge of existing settlements. - 3.7.2 The amount of household waste generated per person in South Derbyshire has increased slightly since 2000/01 rising from 440kg per head to 496kg per head in 2013/14.
 However the amount of waste composted or recycled has increased significantly in recent years.
 13.19% of the District's household waste was composted or recycled in 2005/06 by 2013/14 this had increased to 48.2%.
-At 2013/14 51.8% of household waste from South Derbyshire was landfilled. - 3.6.3 The District has a significant amount of previously developed (brownfield) land equating to around 373 hectares or just under 1% of the land area of the District, although this is likely to fall significantly in future years if consented housing sites at Drakelow, Hilton Depot and Aston Hall Hospital and the proposed gas fired power station at Willington are built out.
+At 2013/14 51.8% of household waste from South Derbyshire was landfilled. - 3.7.3 Additional minerals and waste capacity is likely to be needed within the plan period This is likely to lead to further greenfield land losses to accommodate these facilities, some of which may be in locations which have not historically seen such developments.
+Further information on Minerals and Waste Policy can be found on Derbyshire County Council's website. - 3.7.4 The District has a significant amount of previously developed (brownfield) land equating to around 373 hectares or just under 1% of the land area of the District, although this is likely to fall significantly in future years if consented housing sites at Drakelow, Hilton Depot and Aston Hall Hospital and the proposed gas fired power station at Willington are built out.
 In 2006/07 86.2% of new homes were built on previously developed land, however as previously developed land has been reused the amount of new development on such sites has fallen away.
-In 2013/14 only 26% of new homes were built on brownfield sites. - 3.6.4 Water quality within the District's main rivers is generally classified as being of poor or moderate quality and rivers are unlikely to meet good status as required by the Water Framework Directive in the Dove, Trent, Derwent and Mease by 2015.
+In 2013/14 only 26% of new homes were built on brownfield sites. - 3.7.5 Water quality within the District's main rivers is generally classified as being of poor or moderate quality and rivers are unlikely to meet good status as required by the Water Framework Directive in The Dove, Trent, Derwent and Mease by 2015.
 In particular water quality in the River Mease catchment is of particular concern given the sites designation as a Special Area of Conservation.
 Joint working between local planning authorities, Severn Trent Water, the Environment Agency and Natural England has contributed to significant improvements in water quality in this river catchment although current water quality still poses a threat to the integrity of this site.
 There are presently no air quality management areas within South Derbyshire.